I’m an independent trader, investor and writer.

 The bankruptcy of Lehman Brothers set in place a chain of events that led to the Dow’s largest ever one-day loss of more than 1,000 points and several months of severe volatility.
 On my first day of live trading, I came in at 7 am to find that Dow futures were already lower by about 200 points.

-My role at the time was primarily as a day trader and my products were the FTSE 100 future and German Bund future.
+My role at the time was primarily as a futures day trader and my products were the FTSE 100 and German Bund.
 Occasionally I would also trade STIRs and GBPUSD.

 Trading during the crisis was extremely difficult and the majority of traders in the office had never seen anything like it.
 Within just a couple of months my trading account had halved in value as I tried to cope with the pressure of making a living during one of the most violent bear markets in history.

-By Christmas time, I had managed to get my account back into positive territory and was finally making good progress before the next wave of heavy selling came in.
+By Christmas time, I had managed to get my account back into positive territory.
+Things were looking up but I still wasn’t earning the kind of income we all dream about.

 After a short break from prop trading I vowed to learn everything I could about the markets and studied every trading book, article and journal I could get my hands on.

 In early 2010 I got back involved in the industry and settled on a systematic trend following philosophy that was medium term in nature.
-I began creating trading systems with Amibroker as my muse and Premium Data as my data source and found a lot of success with a semi-systematic approach.
+I began creating trading systems with Amibroker and I used Premium Data as my data source.
+I began to have a lot more success utilising a semi-systematic approach.

-It is my belief that the financial markets are highly complex and always evolving.
+It is my belief that financial markets are highly complex and always evolving.